lonekorean/wordpress-export-to-markdown/README.md

 ### Add date prefix to posts? (`--prefix-date`)

-Whether or not the post date is prepended when naming a post's folder or file.
+Whether or not to prepend the post date when naming a post's folder or file.
 Default is `false`.

 | Value | Description |
 | --- | --- |